miykael/miykael.github.io/_news/announcement_1.md

 inline: true
 ---

-👨‍💻 Started an exciting research scientist position at <a href="https://ams-osram.com/">ams OSRAM</a> in the AI and machine learning innovation office for semiconductors as a Machine Learning Staff Engineer.
+👨‍💻 Excited to be hired by <a href="https://ams-osram.com/">ams OSRAM</a> as an ML researcher Staff Engineer in the innovation office, shaping the future of innovation in semiconductors!